Start a Blog to Attract Employers

 Blogs can be used for a multitude of purposes.
 They can be a forum for getting your voice, your opinion, heard.
 They can be an effective publicity tool for promoting yourself or your company.
 Blogs can be "clickbait" for leading readers to other websites or areas of interest.
 And, done properly, they can be great for getting your name out in front of prospective employers and getting you and your talents known before you ever approach that employer personally or more formally to interview for that health care job.

-How to land a health care job through use of a blog
+How to land a health care job through the use of a blog

 Barron suggests putting together a student profile/summary, along with a couple of appropriate pictures, to use as a profile.
 Creative use of this profile - dressing it up with some fancy, health care job-related graphics or fonts - will make it stand out even more.